-Notwithstanding the objections received, following consideration of the policies contained within the Local Development Plan 2 and National Planning Policy in the form of Planning Policy Wales (Edition 11, February 2021) and having regard to all material considerations it is considered that the development will be in keeping with the aims of the LDP2.
+Notwithstanding the objections received, following consideration of the policies contained within Future Wales, the Local Development Plan 2 and National Planning Policy in the form of Planning Policy Wales (Edition 11, February 2021) and having regard to all material considerations, subject to the completion of a section 106 agreement and imposition of appropriate conditions, it is considered that the development will be in keeping with the aims of the LDP2.
 The proposal is subject to effective landscaping and the reduction in units elsewhere on the site will have an overall effect that will conserve and enhance the existing character of the site and the special qualities of this area of the National Park.
-As such, and subject to a schedule of suitable conditions to control the development, the development is considered to be acceptable and complies with the requirements of Local Development Plan 2.
+As such, the development is considered to be acceptable and complies with the requirements of Local Development Plan 2.